David-Winn/dual-nano-flight-computer/README.md

 **The EMA filter is disabled and zeroes the integrator.** `DistanceAlgorithm::ALPHA` is `0.0f`, which reduces the filter update to `filteredAccel = filteredAccel`.
 Since `reset()` sets it to zero, `filteredAccel` stays zero for the whole flight, so velocity and distance never leave zero.
 In its current state the apogee-velocity check and the 75 m deployment trigger will not fire, and recovery depends entirely on the timer failsafe. `ALPHA` needs a real value (start around 0.1–0.3) before this flies.

 **Tilt lockout is not active.** The stage 2 tilt check is commented out in `main.ino/boost_state.cpp` and absent from `nano2_control/boost_state.cpp`, so `MAX_ALLOWED_TILT_DEGREES` is currently unused and stage 2 will light regardless of attitude at first burnout.
 Reinstating this is the highest-priority fix in the repo — a tilt inhibit is standard practice for staged flights and most clubs require one.

-**Log file handle is left open on flush.** `file.close()` is commented out in `FlightContext::flushTelemetry()`, relying on `flush()` alone.
-It works, but leaks a file handle per flush on the legacy single-board firmware.

-**`parser.py` comments are stale.** They describe a 32-byte sample with padding; the struct is 28 bytes on AVR with no padding, and the format string already matches.
-Only the comments are wrong.

 ---